Sutton585/dasut.net/_posts/2016-10-04-harmony-first-impressions.md

 There's one exception to this, as far as I'm aware.
 The "Home Control" buttons on the remote.
 These are intended to do things like toggle lights, adjust temperature on air conditioners, that sort of thing.
 The buttons are intuitively placed, and offer a lot of great functionality.
 So why don't we just use those?

-### The "Home Control" buttons only control very specific branded devices
+## The "Home Control" buttons only control very specific branded devices

 Phillips Hue devices, Nest brand thermostats, and certain other devices are controllable with these buttons.
 These buttons are not able to be used for ANYTHING else.
 Especially if it's just something that uses Infrared commands.

 I don't have any of those branded devices, so that button real estate and great functionality is just dead to me.
 Nothing I can do.
 What a waste.

-### How this limits my planned integration with Alexa/Echo devices
+## How this limits my planned integration with Alexa/Echo devices

 The primary concern here is that Alexa commands can fire off an activity and nothing else.
 This means that we'd have to return to the solution of having a activity programmed for each permutation of device combinations.
 Then we'd have to give each activity a specific code-word we'd have to remember for the purposes of telling the echo what to do.

 Another concern is that even when we configure to do this, we do it through an abstraction.
 We have to utilize the program IFTTT (previously called "if this, then that") which introduces a bit of lag as it has to query yet another online resource for a command.

-Even assuming we're okay with all these tradeoffs, there's another big one in the way Alexa works in general.
+Even assuming we're okay with all these trade-offs, there's another big one in the way Alexa works in general.
 You aren't going to be able to have any commands in an intuitive or conversational way.
 You have to structure commands like this:

 "Alexa, trigger turn on TV"